Illustration from the Tree Flora of Sabah & Sarawak Vol. 3. Pg. 279.

 NOTE: Ficus lumutana also has two sets of glands (a) A circular band (not 2 circles) at the base of the petiole (leaf stalk) and (b) At the base of the leaf in the basal lateral veins.

 |Lateral veins||5-8 pairs||7-9 pairs|

 |Basal veins||Similar to other side veins||Running close to the margin|

 |Basal veins||Long 1/3 to ½ of the lamina||Short 1/10 to 1/6 of lamina|

 |Distribution||Common in forest||Rare in forest|

 |Range||Thailand to N.Guinea||Borneo and Sulawesi only|

 Stipitate refers to a fig in which the top of the fleshy fig extends as part of the stalk (peduncle).
-The difference is usually clear because fig and peduncle are different colours.
-See articles on Ficus nervosa and Ficus parietalis for examples.
+The difference is usually clear because fig and peduncle are different colors.
+See articles on Ficus dubia and Ficus magnoliifolia for examples.